 There’s still time, luckily enough, to restore Connie’s legacy.
-She’ll be 79 next month, and if she feels cheated by history, she shouldn’t.
+If she feels cheated by history, she shouldn’t.
 Too many people have her in their hearts for her to ever truly fade.
 Your turn.

 Photo Credit: Image of Connie Francis by Douglas Miller/Keystone, courtesy Getty Images